hannorein/rebound/README.rst

 The C version of REBOUND
 ========================

 This section describes the C version of REBOUND.
-To learn how to install REBOUND for python have a look at the iPython/Jupiter notebooks at https://github.com/hannorein/rebound/blob/master/python_tutorials/index.ipynb.
+To learn how to install REBOUND for Python have a look at the iPython/Jupiter notebooks at https://github.com/hannorein/rebound/blob/master/python_tutorials/index.ipynb.
 Hint: It's super easy!

 Installation
 ------------